Independent reproductive attorney

 Can take up to 6 months in New York City; 3-6 months in upstate or other areas

 New York provides a robust legal framework for gestational surrogacy.
 Pre-birth parentage orders are available under certain residency conditions.
 Traditional surrogacy is not permitted.
+If pursuing a second or step-parent adoption or confirmatory adoption, it is a lengthy process, especially depending on the county.
+It does have a residency requirement, usually requires a home study, and an in-person hearing.

 Answer the most common questions about surrogacy in New York, including legal status, cost planning, and how to choose an agency.